About Childrens Court of Queensland (District Court)

 CCQ matters are usually heard in an open court, though the judge may order the court be closed (i.e. only people directly involved in the case may be present).

-The public are not usually allowed in court and no information identifying the accused may be published.
+Unless the court orders otherwise, no information identifying the accused may be published.

 As well as dealing with criminal offences committed by juveniles, the CCQ also hears the following matters:

 The CCQ hears appeals against child protection orders made by a magistrate.
 In these cases, the court makes a directive to protect a child from harm.
 These proceedings are held in a closed court.

 The Surrogacy Act 2010 regulates non-commercial surrogacy arrangements and provides for transferring parentage of a child born out of a surrogacy arrangement.
 This transfer is sanctioned by the court under specific circumstances.